ZupIT/beagle-docs/content/en/docs/Overview.md

 ![](/beaglemobileback.png)

-The reason Beagle is able to make this change from the frontend from the backend is because its architecture is structured in [**Server-Driven UI**](/docs/key-concepts#server-driven-ui), where BFF constructs the data, components and actions present on the screen declaratively and forwards them in JSON format , while the front deserializes it, renders the visual components natively in addition to executing and assigning the actions present in each of them.
+The reason Beagle is able to make this change from the frontend from the backend is because its architecture is structured in [**Server-Driven UI**](/docs/key-concepts#server-driven-ui), where BFF builds the data, components and actions present on the screen in a declarative way, and forwards them in a JSON format, while the front-end deserializes it, renders the visual components natively in addition to executing and assigning the actions present in each of them.

 ### Beagle's Pillars